 10 | not connected | not connected |

-On Duet 3 MB6HC and Duet 3 MBXD you can use either of the wiring schemes, ie connect all wires to the temperature daughterboard connector, or connect CS and INT1 to IO_n.out and IO_n.in.
+On Duet 3 MB6HC you can use either of the wiring schemes, i.e. connect all wires to the temperature daughterboard connector, or connect CS and INT1 to IO_n.out and IO_n.in.

-The accelerometer is built-in to the Toolboard, so no wiring (beyond connecting the Toolboard to the Duet 3 mainboard via Can bus) is necessary.
+A number of Duet 3 toolboards have the accelerometer built-in; see list in 'Supported accelerometers' at the top of this page.
+These are all CAN-FD connected, so no wiring (beyond connecting the Toolboard to the Duet 3 mainboard via CAN bus) is necessary.
 Check that the accelerometer is recognised by sending M122 B[board_CAN_address]

 (eg M122 B121